ClaireYurev/ai-gdscript-tilematcher/README.md

 # AI GDScript Game

 This is a tile-matching game that creates its own procedurally-generated levels at truntime.
-Written in GDScript for Godot 3 engine.
+Written in GDScript (with syntax similar to Python) for Godot 3 engine.
 While intended to run on Android & iOS, this game will also run on Windows in a compiled .exe form.

 (◕ᴗ◕🌸)